 - Helping family members set up special needs trusts for disabled beneficiaries

 - Working with personal injury attorneys or individuals to establish a guardianship over the property for a minor who is the beneficiary of a settlement

 - Working with the guardian to be discharged at the end of the case (death, age of maturity, restoration of capacity, transfer of guardianship out-of-state).

 Get Help From a Florida Guardianship Attorney

-Di Pietro Partners, LLP has deep knowledge of Guardianship Law and extensive court experience.
+Di Pietro Partners has deep knowledge of Guardianship Law and extensive court experience.
 This knowledge and experience will help guide you through this legal process.
 Therefore, If you wish to speak with a Florida Guardianship Attorney directly, contact us at 1.800.712.8462